 UMF students are active and engaged seven days a week on campus and in the greater Farmington community.
 You can get involved in over 50 clubs and organizations, compete in varsity, club or intramural sports, and volunteer in the community.
 You may choose to perform in theater, dance, improvisational comedy, or as a member of one of our voice or instrumental music groups.
 Many Farmington students enjoy creating their own art, music, film, or writing.
 Programs and activities in the Landing or in the residence halls can be fun, informative and provide a great opportunity for you to get to know other UMF students, faculty and staff members.

 One of the greatest experiences of attending college is living on campus.
-Beginning in Fall of 2017, the University of Maine at Farmington requires all first year students who have earned less than twenty-four hours of college credit after graduating high school and are enrolled in twelve or more hours at UMF to live in campus student housing.
+The University of Maine at Farmington requires all first year students who have earned less than twenty-four hours of college credit after graduating high school and are enrolled in twelve or more hours at UMF to live in campus student housing.
 At Farmington, more than half of all students live in the residence halls.
 Nervous about being alone in a new place?
 Don’t worry.
 Living in a residence hall is a great way to connect with other students and our highly trained staff is here to support your transition.

 To learn more about each residence hall, the various themes and qualities that make up our campus, and our staff see the Complete Residence Hall List and Student Life Staff.